Selsoviet

-A selsoviet is a rural administrative division of a district that includes one or several smaller rural localities and is in a subordination to its respective raion administration.
+A selsoviet is a rural administrative division of a raion (district) that includes one or several smaller rural localities and is in a subordination to its respective raion administration.

 The name refers to the local rural self-administration, the rural soviet (council), a part of the Soviet system of administration.
-A selsoviet was headed by a chairman, who had to be appointed by higher administration.
+The head of a selsoviet is called chairman, who had to be appointed by higher administration.

+Soviet Union

+A December 24, 1917 decree of Sovnarkom initiated the reform of the administrative division inherited from the Russian Empire by which all local power must belong to soviets of the corresponding level of hierarchy.
+The reform was finalized in 1924.

 For a considerable period of Soviet history, passports of rural residents were stored in selsoviet offices, and people could not move outside their area of residence without the permission of selsoviet.